laurelherting/lmh-headspace/AWS/examTips.md

 Newer regions may take some time to be compatible with tag editor.

 ### Best Practices with AWS Organizations
-Always enable multi-factor authentication on root account.
+* Always enable multi-factor authentication on root account
-Always use strong, complex password on root account.
+* Always use strong, complex password on root account.
-Paying account should be used for billing purposes only.
+* Paying account should be used for billing purposes only.
-Don't deploy resources into paying account.
+* Don't deploy resources into paying account.

 ## Security in the Cloud